-- The Policy must include at least one rule from the following list: Regular Expression Number Generator rule, Regular Expression Text Generator rule or Hash Text rule. - The PDD must have been created with the Embed Watermarks option selected.
+- The policy must include at least one rule from the following list: Regular Expression Number Generator rule, Regular Expression Text Generator rule, or Hash Text rule. - The PDD must have been created with the Embed Watermarks option selected.
 This option is provided in the PDD creation dialogue. - Because of the way the watermark is embedded, the file must have a large enough number of rows to contain the watermark.
-As a rule, files larger than 15,000 rows, with enough unique values, can contain watermarks.
+As a rule, files larger than 15,000 rows, with enough unique values, can contain watermarks. - Privitar NOVLT does not currently support watermarking.